matrix-org/matrix-spec-proposals/proposals/4026-optional-authed-versions.md

 Synapse is implementing the ability to turn some unstable features on per-user.
 Once this is implemented, certain experimental features will be available to be enabled per-user via the [Admin API](https://matrix-org.github.io/synapse/latest/usage/administration/admin_api/index.html).
+The intention is to allow certain users to test the experimental feature without making it available to all users before it is stable.
 This is in addition to the current ability to toggle on/off those features system-wide in the configuration.

 However, this poses a problem when considering how to advertise that those features are enabled to clients.